XiaowenK/Project-in-Concordia/Digital Video Processing/README.md

 ## Project Intro

 This project aims at implementing an color video denoising filter.
-Compared to the classical NLM, we mainly optimized it in three ways:
+Compared to the classical spatial filtering, we also consider the interframe(temporal) and intercolor relationship:
 1) an automatic tuning of the smoothing parameter;
 2) a selection of the pixels or blocks;
 3) a blockwise implementation;